Mobile Menu

 In other terms, the bread should be stale and like a soft crouton.
 I know it is weird but it works!

-Making the vegan stuffing is so easy, even a child could help.
+Making Thanksgiving stuffing vegan is so easy, even a child could help.

 How do I know?
 Because I was that child helping my Grandma make it!